 The MPH program in Public Health with a Concentration in Biostatistics provides educational opportunities for students to acquire a broad knowledge in biostatistics and apply biostatistical methods to public health problems..
 The intended audience of the program includes individuals with strong quantitative background and interests in a professional career in a public health setting.
 The program trains students to be able to design studies, to implement data collection and management plans, to formulate analysis plans and conduct analysis, and to report and communicate analytical results.
 The program will also provide students with knowledge in statistical and computational methods and public health.
-Prerequisites

 Concentration Admission Information

+In addition to the Program Admission requirements, applicants must have the following:

 Suggested/preferred undergraduate majors: mathematics, statistics, computer sciences, natural sciences, biological sciences, engineering, medical sciences, environmental sciences, management information systems.

 Prerequisite undergraduate courses: linear algebra, calculus, basic computer skills (e.g. operating system, internet, word processing, spread sheet).